Western Approaches Tactical Unit: Pineapple

-The Pineapple maneuver, adapted for a six-escort formation when a second attack is expected to come from ahead.
+The Pineapple manoeuvre, adapted for a six-escort formation when a second attack is expected to come from ahead.

-The Pineapple maneuver, adapted for a seven-escort formation when a second attack is expected to come from astern.
+The Pineapple manoeuvre, adapted for a seven-escort formation when a second attack is expected to come from astern.

 Pineapple was designed to be an alternative to Raspberry and Banana.
 It was to be used when more than one U-boat was attacking the convoy, and was designed to do four things: (1) Force a second U-boat to dive before being able to attack; (2) Give a chance of detecting a U-boat which has already fired torpedoes; (3) Prevent another U-boat from sighting the convoy in any illumination used to detect the U-boat which has already attacked; and (4) Increase chance of detection of any submerged U-boat which is about to attack and to form a greater physical obstruction in the submarine attacking area.

-Upon noticing a ship getting torpedoed, any escort fires two white rockets and then says the word "pineapple" over the radio to commence the maneuver.
+Upon noticing a ship getting torpedoed, any escort fires two white rockets and then says the word "pineapple" over the radio to commence the manoeuvre.
 Depth charges are to be set to ten-charge shallow pattern.
 The escorts keep moving forward in zigzag patterns that are 2 miles wide, searching for the U-boats using sonar, radar, and star shells.
 The escorts facing the expected direction of the second U-boat fire star shells away from the convoy to search for the second U-boat.
 They were not to fire star shells into the convoy, and the escorts on the opposite side of the convoy were not to fire star shells at all — this was probably to avoid lighting up the convoy, which would have made it easy for the second U-boat to spot.